roverbird/roverbird/README.md

 ## Hi there 👋

-💡 With expertise in data science and automation, I specialize in helping businesses and organizations optimize workflows and integrate advanced tech to improve efficiency.
-My projects range from financial and technical analysis to natural language processing.
+💡 With expertise in data science and automation, my projects range from fintec and accounting to natural language processing.

 For web development, I work with **Flask and Hugo** and have **DevOps experience** in web app/content deployment, particularly using **Firebase and Google Colab**.